 Rush is already recognized as a national leader in this work — in 2017, the American Hospital Association honored Rush with its “Equity of Care” award in recognition of our efforts to reduce health care disparities and advance diversity and inclusion — but there is much more to do.

-While violence is a concern in these low life-expectancy neighborhoods, most of the deaths arise from heart disease, cancer, diabetes and stroke.
+While violence is a concern in these low–life expectancy neighborhoods, data show that most of the deaths there arise from heart disease, cancer, diabetes and stroke.
 We also know that rates of serious mental illness are higher in some of these neighborhoods.
-The good news is that we have the means to intervene and mitigate the structural and social root causes of these diseases.
+The good news: We have the means to intervene and mitigate the structural and social root causes of these diseases.

 Patients’ health outcomes are tied not only to the health care they receive, but also to the conditions in the communities where they live.
 Rush is using its economic power — its status as a community anchor — to improve those conditions by hiring and developing more West Side talent, purchasing more from West Side vendors, investing portions of Rush’s endowment into West Side projects, and engaging our employees to volunteer in West Side neighborhoods.
 Our Anchor Mission Strategy formalizes our commitment to anchoring community health and economic vitality for eight West Side communities.

 The structural barriers to good health are so entrenched that no institution can solve them alone.
-That’s why Rush is collaborating with West Side residents and other institutions — including health care and education providers, faith communities, businesses and government agencies — in the West Side Total Health Collaborative.
+That’s why Rush is collaborating with West Side residents and other institutions — including health care and education providers, faith communities, businesses and government agencies — in West Side United.
 By working as partners to address inequities in health care, education, economic vitality and the physical environment, we can make a far greater impact than one organization can make on its own.